The Big Picture 2: Public Expenditure on Artistic, Cultural and Creative activity in Australia in 2007-08 to 2019-20

 Acknowledgement

-The opinions in this Insight Report do not necessarily represent the views of ANA’s funding partners, the individual members involved in the governance or advisory committees, or others who have provided input.
+ANA thanks all the people who generously reviewed this paper for their time and excellent feedback, including members of ANA’s Board and Reference Group.
+The opinions in this Insight Report do not necessarily represent the views of ANA’s funding partners, the individual members involved in governance or advisory groups, or others who have provided input.

 © A New Approach